Holly Knight

-Holly Knight (born September 21, 1956) is an American songwriter, musician, and singer.
-She was a member of the 1980s pop rock groups Spider and Device, and wrote or co-wrote several hit singles for other artists, such as "Rag Doll", "Obsession", "Love Is a Battlefield", "The Best", "Invincible", "Better Be Good to Me", "The Warrior", and "Change".
+Holly Knight (born 1956) is an American songwriter, musician, and singer.
+She was a member of the 1980s pop rock groups Spider and Device, and wrote or co-wrote several hit singles for other artists, such as "Rag Doll", "Obsession", "Love Is a Battlefield", "The Best", "Invincible", "Better Be Good to Me", "The Warrior", "Wrap Your Arms Around Me" and "Change".

 In 2013, she was inducted into the Songwriters Hall of Fame.
-She has won thirteen ASCAP Awards, and has co-written hits for numerous successful musicians, including Tina Turner and Pat Benatar who each won Grammy Awards for their recordings of her songs.
+She has won thirteen ASCAP Awards, and has co-written hits for numerous successful recording artists, including Tina Turner and Pat Benatar who each won Grammy Awards for their recordings of her songs.

 Early life and education

 Knight was born in New York City.
 She started playing classical piano at the age of four, continuing her studies for ten years at the Mannes School of Music.

 Career

-In 1980, her first big break came when she played keyboards (uncredited) on Kiss' Unmasked album.
-In the early 1980s, she joined Spider (featuring Anton Fig of Late Show with David Letterman) and her band, managed by Bill Aucoin, manager of Kiss and Billy Idol, among others, got a recording contract with Dreamland Records, an RSO-distributed label, and released two albums: Spider (self-titled; 1980) and Between the Lines (1981).
+In 1980, Knight's first big break came when she played keyboards (uncredited) on Kiss' Unmasked album.
+In the early 1980s, she helped form Spider (featuring Anton Fig of Late Show with David Letterman).
+Managed by Bill Aucoin (Kiss and Billy Idol), they signed a recording contract with Dreamland Records, an RSO-distributed label.
+They released two albums: Spider (self-titled; 1980) and Between the Lines (1981).

 Knight was already planning to leave Spider, when Dreamland president, songwriter and record producer Mike Chapman urged her to move to Los Angeles to pursue her songwriting career.
 She signed a publishing deal with his company, eventually signing to EMI Publishing.
 Knight and Chapman worked together on the top 5 U.S. hit "Better Be Good to Me" (1984) by Tina Turner and "Love Is a Battlefield" (1983) by Pat Benatar, each of which won a Grammy Award for Best Female Rock Vocal Performance.
-Knight was replaced on keyboards in Spider, later renamed Shanghai for its eponymous and final album, by famed producer Beau Hill, before her former band folded in 1984.
+Knight was replaced on keyboards in Spider, later renamed Shanghai for its eponymous and final album, before her former band folded in 1984.